moirei/pipeline/docs/guide/pipes.md

 }
 ```

-Class pipes can be used by provide the class name or an instance of the instance.
+Class pipes can be used by providing the class name or an instance of the instance.

 ```php
 $value = pipeline(...)->pipe(